ChrisNeedham200/loadimpact-docs/jekyll/_v3/frequently-asked-questions/what-ip-addresses-are-used-by-load-impact.md

 ### Load Zones

-Load Impact uses AWS for cloud load generators.
+LoadImpact uses AWS for cloud load generators.
 For the IP addresses used in the different load zones and filtering methods please refer directly to [Amazon](http://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html).

 If you prefer to view the ranges directly, within the above link, the [ip-ranges.json](https://ip-ranges.amazonaws.com/ip-ranges.json) file provides the updated list of IP addresses used by our load generators.
 In order to know which IP range/s can be used, you need to filter the `service` of type EC2 and the `region` of the selected load zone/s in your test configuration.